janaym/advent-of-code-2023/README.md

-### ADVENT OF CODE 2023
+## ADVENT OF CODE 2023

 My Solutions to the 2023 advent of code daily challenges!
 Code written on a rotating basis in Python, JS, Java, Ruby, and C

+### Solved challenges

-Current solved challenges: 0/50
+Current solved challenges: 1/50

+Day 1: Trebuchet ✅